eranegozy/12/README.md

 ## Requirements

 - [node](https://nodejs.org/en/)
-- python 2.7.
+- python 3.
 I recommend installing from [miniconda](https://conda.io/miniconda.html) since it will create an isolated environment.
-Make sure the correct version is in your PATH after installation
+Make sure the correct version is in your PATH after installation.

 ## Setup

 For python:
 - `python --version`.
-Make sure this prints `Python 2.7.x`.
-You probably want the latest (2.7.15 as of this writing)
+Make sure this prints `Python 3.x.x`.
-- `pip install -r requirements.txt`
+- `pip install -r requirements.txt`, or use `conda install` to install numpy, kivy, pyaudio.

 For node:
 - `npm --version`.
 Probably good to have version >= `6.x.x`